Last Updated: September 14, 2023

 Private room starting price: | $150/night |

-Best for: modern, clean living, meeting people, and year-round hikes
+Best for: modern, clean living, meeting people in the games room, and year-round hikes

 If you can’t find accommodation in Whistler, another great option is to stay in Squamish.
 Squamish is about 50km south of Whistler on the Sea to Sky Highway.